In this article

 Additional symptoms and side effects of delirium tremens include:

 Delirium tremens symptoms can be fatal.
-Most individuals experiencing these severe symptoms should detox from alcohol in a medically monitored facility.
+Therefore, most people experiencing DTs should detox from alcohol in a medically monitored facility.

 Damage to the cerebellum caused by alcohol can lead to an intention tremor.
-This is a specific type of trembling.
-It is most noticeable when someone makes a purposeful move towards an item or object.
-However, the intention tremor may also be noticed without movement.
+This specific type of trembling is most noticeable when someone makes a purposeful move towards an item or object.

 Other symptoms and side effects of alcohol-related cerebellar dysfunction include: